MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 For the General Availability we would like to rollout the entire process.

 Minimal requirement for Open Beta:

 * Automated Acceptance Test for each story (if applicable)
 * Initially integrated tests are still allow (i.e. Product Details service can communicate with the real Product service and not a mock)

-How to get proceed for getting the full advantage of the strategy:
+How to proceed for getting the full advantage of the strategy:

 * Acceptance Testing
 * Unit Testing
 	* REST-API Testing